domesticatedviking/TextyMcSpeechy/README.md

 - Make a custom TTS model by converting a generic voice dataset into another voice using an RVC model.
 - Rapidly train high quality TTS by using pretrained checkpoint files

-## News - June 1 2024:  Improvements coming to the way datasets and pretrained checkpoints are managed.
+## June 2 2024:  Feature update: Better management of datasets and pretrained checkpoints.
-The following features are currently being tested and will be deployed soon:
 - Saving datasets and pretrained checkpoint files for future use has been a bit cumbersome up to this point.
-This update will fix that.
+This update fixes that.
 - Voice datasets will be built in `tts_dojo/DATASETS` by a new dataset builder script.
-This will replace the current dataset sanitizer.
+This replaces the previous dataset sanitizer.
-- Datasets will be automatically symlinked rather than copied to the dojo directory.
+- Datasets are now automatically symlinked rather than copied to the dojo directory.
-- Default options for pretrained checkpoint files will be organized in `tts_dojo/PRETRAINED_CHECKPOINTS`.
+- Default options for pretrained checkpoint files are now organized in `tts_dojo/PRETRAINED_CHECKPOINTS`.
-- You will be able to store default checkpoints for traditonally male and female voice types for all three quality settings.
+- You can store default checkpoints for traditionally male and female voice types for all three quality settings.
-- A downloader script will be provided to populate the pretrained checkpoints directory.
-This will initially be set up with links for `en-us` only but will download checkpoints for other languages if links are changed in the script.
-I would welcome assistance creating downloaders for other languages.
+- A downloader script will is to populate the pretrained checkpoints directory.
+This is currently set up with links for `en-us` only but will download checkpoints for other languages if links are changed in the script.
+I plan to rework this script to make it easier for other languages to be added.
-- The `MY_FILES` folder and `add_my_files.sh` will be removed from this version.    `start_training.sh` will ensure the needed files are added to the dojo
+- The `MY_FILES` folder and `add_my_files.sh` have been removed .    `start_training.sh` now handles everything.

 ## May 27 2024:  New tool - Dataset recorder